You will need to complete our Booking form to sit exams with us. Click here to go to the application page: www.tutorsandexams.uk/apply

 Awarding Bodies are the organisations that are recognised by OfQual to develop and deliver General and Vocational qualifications, such as: GCE, iGCSE, A-Levels, International A-Levels and Functional Skills i.e. EDEXCEL (Pearson), AQA, OCR, WJEC, EDUQAS, Pearson International, Cambridge Assessment International Education (CAIE).
 Other Awarding Bodies accredit university qualifications and professional qualifications.

-Tutors & Exams routinely assess Pearson Edexcel Level 1 & 2 Functional Skills in English, Mathematics and ICT.
+Tutors & Exams routinely assess Pearson Edexcel Level 1 & 2 Functional Skills in English and Mathematics.
 Each centre has a scheduled Functional Skills exam timetable with at least one date set each month.
 We also offer remote invigilation for Maths and English which can be booked through our Coventry centre.

 For more information, please click here.